 A set of Main questions is by default selected.
 These questions can be viewed, edited or deleted from your evaluation.
 You can change the order of questions using drag and drop.
 Move your mouse over the =-icon for the drag and drop symbol to appear.

-- To create a new questions click Create question.
+- To create new questions click Create question.
 Fill in the required question information and click Create question.

 - Click on Select from library to import custom questions from an old course you were involved in as Course manager.